-Whether it’s AC repair or total AC system replacement, there are a variety of terms within the HVAC industry that can get baffling for homeowners.
+Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get baffling for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t write about all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at Strand Brothers Service Experts: what’s the difference between an air conditioner and an air handler?
+Of course we can’t write about all of the variations in one blog post, so we’ll take a look at one of the routine inquiries we see at Strand Brothers Service Experts: what’s the difference between an air conditioner and an air handler?

 What is an Air Handler?

 An air handler contains the parts that move the air throughout your home, called the blower.
 It is usually located inside the home and runs with both the heating and cooling pieces of your HVAC system.
 If you take a quick look at an air handler, it may closely resemble a furnace.
 Air handlers can run with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Similar to how an air handler works with an AC system, an air handler works in tandem with your heat pump.
 Heat pumps are used to heat and cool you home by transferring heat, rather than producing it, and the air handler assists in moving all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
 This confuses some folks, but it's not that complicated and we're happy to explain the difference.
 An air handler has the blower, and several other components within.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Here’s what you need to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s probable you won’t need one.
 However, if you’re looking for an electric heat pump, it’s helpful to know that an air handler will probably be a part of your home’s HVAC system.